Top Fast Food Options for People with Diabetes

 Spinach, Feta and Egg White Wrap

 At Burger King, like McDonald's, the best bet if you want a burger or chicken sandwich is to ditch the bun, hold mayo and cheese.
-Avoid the crispy or fried chicken and stick to the grilled chicken, and if you order a salad, be sure to count the carbs included in the dressing.
+Avoid the crispy or fried chicken and stick to the grilled chicken, and if you order a salad, be mindful of the amount of carbohydrates included in the dressing.
 Some of the healthier options at Burger King include:

 Hamburger